Mikoyan-Gurevich MiG-21: Romania

 Despite being one of the newest MiG-21 fleets in service, the Romanian MiG-21 LanceR fleet was grounded due to difficulties maintaining the aircraft, and since 1996 it has had an accident rate of over 30 per 100,000 hours.
 Serviceability rates below 50% are not uncommon.

 The Romanian Air Force has suffered numerous events in recent years with its arsenal of MiG-21s.
 On 12 June 2017, a MiG-21 crashed in Constanța County, with Adrian Stancu, the pilot, managing to escape in time.
 On 7 July 2018, Florin Rotaru died during an airshow in Borcea with some 3,000 attendants while piloting a MiG-21 that suffered technical difficulties, choosing to deflect the plane and die to protect the attendants rather than ejecting himself in time.
 On 20 April 2021, during a training flight, a MiG-21 crashed in an uninhabited zone in Mureș County.
 The pilot, Andrei Criste, managed to eject safely and survived the crash.

 On the March 2nd 2022, A MiG-21 LanceR crashed during adverse weather conditions near the village of Gura Dobrogei, Cogealac Commune.
 On 15 April 2022, the RoAF suspended all MiG-21 LanceR flights due to the high rate of accidents, and announced that it planned to speed up the acquisition of the ex-Norwegian F-16s.
-On 23 May, the LanceRs resumed flights for a period of one year, until 13 May 2023.
+On 23 May, the LanceRs resumed flights for a period of one year, until 15 May 2023.
+On 15 May 2023, a retirement ceremony was held for the aircraft at the 71st Air Base, and at the 86th Air Base.
+From there, the MiG-21 took off to their final destination at the 95th Air Base.

-RoAF has decided that in 2023 all MiG-21 LanceR aircraft will have their last air police missions.
-They will be taken out of permanent combat service and will remain permanently on the ground, probably at the 95th Air Base in Bacău.